serviejs/servie/README.md

 #### Methods

 * `abort(): boolean` Emit an abort event
-* `error(message, code, status?, original?): HttpError` Create a HTTP error instance

 #### Events

-* `abort` Emitted when the request is aborted and MUST be handled by transport
+* `abort` - request aborted and MUST be handled by transport
-* `error` Emitted when an out-of-band error occurs (e.g. abort) and MUST be handled by the transport
+* `error` - out-of-band error occurred and MUST be handled by transport
-* `response` Emitted when the response object is being handled
+* `response` - the response has been received

 ### `Response`